Plymouth Hoe: Landmarks

 A prominent landmark on the Hoe is Smeaton's Tower.
 This is the upper portion of John Smeaton's Eddystone Lighthouse, which was originally built on the Eddystone Rocks, located 14 mi to the south, in 1759.
 It was dismantled in 1882 and moved, stone by stone, to the Hoe where it was re-erected.

 Smeaton's Tower overlooks Tinside Lido, a 1930s outdoor pool or lido which sits upon the limestone shoreline at the base of the cliff.
 Most of the works to create the swimming areas and Madeira Road were carried out to make work for the local unemployed during the Depression.

 A statue of Sir Francis Drake by Joseph Boehm (a copy of the original in his home town of Tavistock) was placed here in 1884 to commemorate him.
 There are also several war memorials along the northern side of the Hoe.
 The largest commemorates the Royal Naval dead of the two world wars; its central obelisk is by Robert Lorimer and was unveiled in 1924, while the surrounding sunken garden was added by Edward Maufe in 1954.
 The Armada Memorial was opened in 1888 to celebrate the tercentenary of the Spanish Armada.

-The Hoe also includes a long broad tarmacked promenade (currently a disabled motorists car park) which serves as a spectacular military parade ground and which is often used for displays by Plymouth-based Royal Navy, Royal Marines, the Army garrison, as well as for travelling funfairs and open-air concerts.
+The Hoe also includes a long broad tarmacked promenade (currently a disabled motorists' car park) which serves as a spectacular military parade ground and which is often used for displays by Plymouth-based Royal Navy, Royal Marines, the Army garrison, as well as for travelling funfairs and open-air concerts.

 Set into the shape of the southern sea facing fortifications of the Royal Citadel is the Citadel Hill Laboratory of the Marine Biological Association of the UK, which also houses the Sir Alister Hardy Foundation for Ocean Science.
 Below and to the east, perched on the rocky foreshore is the clubhouse of the Royal Plymouth Corinthian Yacht Club.

 Tourism

 The Hoe is a popular area for Plymothians and visitors.
 There is always a great deal of activity on the water, including frequent warship movements, ferries going and coming from France and Spain, fishing trawlers and a swarm of larger and smaller sailing boats.
 The Fastnet yacht race ends here.
 The annual two-day British Firework Championships attracts tens of thousands of spectators.

 For forty years, there has been controversy about development on the edges of the Hoe green space.
-The erection of two discount hotel chain buildings, at the southern end of Armada Way and the other at the Sound end of Leigham Street, contrast with their Victorian surroundings.
+The erection of two discount hotel chain buildings, one at the southern end of Armada Way and the other at the Sound end of Leigham Street, contrast with their Victorian surroundings.
 The former Grand Hotel has been converted into apartments and the long derelict yacht club site has now been filled by a modern block of flats.

 The Plymouth Dome, a turreted and domed building, built into a small old quarry site above Tinside as an historical theme tourist attraction, failed to obtain sufficient funding and closed in 2006, despite having been visited by 2.3 million people.
 Between 2013 and 2016 it was a restaurant owned by celebrity chef Gary Rhodes.